Xortdan/TBot/README.md

 version 0.0.2
 - improved optimization

-# In the future I want
+# In the future I want add/change
-- add a language selection
+- language selection
 - new functions